Director, Writernet 1994-2009 – A story

 Within the context of making excellent work, I also wanted to generate opportunities for disabled playwrights.
 I didn’t want to just roll out another programme.
 Instead I developed a 10 year partnership with Graeae, in part because of my strong belief in Jenny Sealey’s aesthetic of challenging audiences through her integrated staging.
 We piloted 4 development programmes, yielding 2 productions, and we also capacity built Graeae to grow its own new writing culture, working with disabled and non-disabled writers.
 I championed their work, for example by helping persuade additional funders and placing Kaite O’Reilly’s Peeling, a landmark production, at the centre of what The Fence would see and engage with at its inception.

-I set up The Fence to bring together playwrights and cultural operators who create the conditions for playwriting – from across Europe and beyond.
+I set up The Fence in 2003 to bring together playwrights and cultural operators who create the conditions for playwriting – from across Europe and beyond.
 I launched it strategically as a small independent satellite to the International Network for Contemporary Performance (IETM), so that we could grow ourselves and then have ready access to a much wider forum.
-Now numbering around 170 people from 40 countries, the network has met 17 times across Europe in the last 9 years – at festivals, on retreat, as an adjunct to the IETM.
+Now numbering around 250 people from 50 countries, the network has met 26 times across Europe in the last 15 years – at festivals, on retreat, as an adjunct to the IETM.
 Its core ethos is that diversity and cultural mobility are in practice the same thing.
 Each require negotiation(s).
 At every meeting we meet ourselves, learn about practice and structures from our hosts, make scratch work together.

 As well as many smaller autonomous projects which emerged from different parts of the network, the Fence yielded Janus, a partnership between West Yorkshire Playhouse, Teater Instituut Nederland, Uni-T in Graz and the Finnish Theatre Information Centre in Helsinki.
 Janus identified 16 plays from 15 countries, created staged readings at festivals in Austria, Finland and the UK and explored different creative dramaturgical processes.
 Participants like the model and the experience of The Fence so much, they want to use the model to generate similar networks in Africa and the Caribbean.
 We have made a start with meetings in Guadeloupe and Morocco.
 I have presented on my work in Turkey, Canada, Sweden, Australia, Romania, Netherlands, Spain, Ireland and Israel.